NavvyaChaudhary/semantic-search-qa-system/README.md

 - Add highlighting to show which exact sentence within a chunk matched the query

 ---

+This project demonstrates the practical application of NLP, embeddings, and semantic search in building intelligent document retrieval systems.

 *BTech CSE (DSAI) Live Project — Navvya Chaudhary*